ucdh/kiln-with-names-and-places/README.rst

 TEI and other XML vocabularies, and has been used to publish data held in relational databases.

+**This version of Kiln includes a Name and Places page** which allows users to browse through an alphabeticised list of names and places extracted from the XML files.
+Users can click on a name or place for more information and a list of files that reference that name or place.
+The name or place is then highlighted in the letter.

+To create your name and place page:

-**This version of Kiln includes a page where users can browse the names and places in your XML files**.
-A Metadata Authority Description Schema (MADS) file for this page can be generated using the Python code in the scripts folder "\webapps\ROOT\assets\scripts\addnames").
-Add your files to the TEI_IN folder and run addnames.py using Python 2.7.
+Generate a Metadata Authority Description Schema (MADS) file using the Python code in the scripts folder ("\webapps\ROOT\assets\scripts\addnames")

+-- Add your files to the TEI_IN folder
+-- Run addnames.py using Python 2.7
+-- Check error messages for missed names

 The MADS file can be added to by running the script again over new XML files (names and places already in the file will be skipped).
 Changes to MAD authorities must be made manually or by removing the instance and rerunning the script.

 Code
 ----